egovernment/eregistrations/README.md

 1. Information about all applications (websites) is collected from project folders
 1. Generate model:role tags.
 As client-side application for each role, should be provided with different model and data, and on server side models for all applications are loaded into one process, we need some more information to know which model and data should be provided to which client.
 To obtain that, for each role we tag all model properties that are applicable to this role.
 It results in _/server/model-tags.generated.js_ files created in each application (usually dedictated to individual role)
 1. Load all DBJS models (schemas) into memory
-1. Load generated tags (point 2) into memory
+1. Load tags (generated at point 2) into memory
 1. Generate client-side models.
 Having all models loaded and all properties tagged for each role, we generate model files for each client application.
 It results with _/client/model.generated.js_ files in each application folder.
 1. Run eventual application specific setup scripts
 1. Generate browser bundles for each application, results in _/public/name-of-application.js_ files in each application folder
-1. Populate DBJS with data from persistent layer (currently MongoDB)
+1. Populate DBJS with data from persistent layer (currently served by MongoDB)
 1. Start HTTP server and configure it to serve defined websites

 There are other tasks which allow to run some of above steps in more controlled way: